Radio Mindanao Network: Television

-On May 18, 2016, Philippine President Benigno S. Aquino III signed Republic Act No. 10818 An act renewing the franchise granted to the Radio Mindanao Network, Inc. for another twenty-five (25) years on a term that shall take effect on April 18, 2016.
+On May 18, 2016, President Benigno Aquino III signed Republic Act No. 10818, renewing the franchise granted to the Radio Mindanao Network, Inc. for another twenty-five (25) years on a term that shall take effect on April 18, 2016.

 Programming

-RMN broadcasts a number of national programs either through a localized version or via satellite from the network's main studios in Makati.
-Its flagship rolling newscast, RMN News Nationwide, has morning and noontime editions every Monday through Saturday and a late-afternoon edition on weekdays, and is simulcast on RMN-owned and/or affiliated stations in the Philippines.
+RMN broadcasts a number of national programs either through a localized version or via satellite from the network's main studios in San Juan.
+Its flagship rolling newscast, RMN Network News, has morning and noontime editions every Monday through Saturday and a late-afternoon edition on weekdays, and is simulcast on RMN-owned and/or affiliated stations in the Philippines.

 Only a handful of nationally branded programs like Unang Radyo, Unang Balita, Straight to the Point and Sentro Serbisyo/Centro Serbisyo are broadcast in their respective local versions with different hosts and in different dialects.

 Stations

 The following is a list of radio stations owned and affiliated by RMN.